Sourdough Recipe For Beginners

 • Do that same stretch-and-fold step 3 more times over the next 2 hours—every 30 minutes.
 This helps build structure without kneading.

-• After the final fold, gently shape the dough into a ball.
-Place it seam-side up in a bowl lined with a floured tea towel.
+• After the final fold, flour your hands and gently shape the dough into a ball.
+Place it seam-side down in a bowl lined with a floured tea towel.
 Cover and stick it in the fridge for 6–24 hours.

 • Carefully turn the dough into the hot Dutch oven (use parchment if you want).
-Score the top with a sharp knife.
+Score the top with a sharp knife or bread lame.
 Cover and bake at 450°F for 30 minutes.

-• Take the lid off and bake for another 15 minutes, until the crust is golden brown.
+• Take the lid off, carefully, and bake for another 15 minutes, until the crust is golden brown.

 • Let your sourdough cool on a rack for at least an hour before slicing.
 It’s worth the wait!